6.3 2 Function Call In Expression: Uses & How It Works

 Q: Can I force left‑to‑right evaluation?

 A: Not portably.
-You can use the comma operator or separate statements, but there’s no language keyword that forces order for generic binary operators Easy to understand, harder to ignore..
+You can use the comma operator or separate statements, but there’s no language keyword that forces order for generic binary operators Simple, but easy to overlook..

 Q: Are there any operators that guarantee order besides &&, ||, ?:, and ,?